Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Hall-MHD Lattice Boltzmann scheme

-where \eqref{eq:hall_param_pu} is used to express $\alpha_H/\sqrt{\mu_0}$ and $N=L_0^\mathrm{lbm}$.
-If $U_0=V_A$, the CFL condition for whistler waves reformulates as a condition on the Mach number ${\mathrm{Ma}=\sqrt{3} U_0^\mathrm{lbm}}$, which is written This condition resembles the quadratic dependence of the time step on the resolution obtained with conventional CFD methods \citep{Gomez2010}.
+where \eqref{eq:hall_param_pu} is used to {retrieve} $\alpha_H/\sqrt{\mu_0}$, and $N=L_0^\mathrm{lbm}$.
+If $U_0=V_A$, the CFL condition for whistler waves can {be reformulated} as a condition on the Mach number ${\mathrm{Ma}=\sqrt{3} U_0^\mathrm{lbm}}$, which is {in turn} written {as} This condition recalls the quadratic dependence of the time step on the resolution obtained with conventional CFD methods \citep{Gomez2010}.
 It also confirms that Hall-MHD turbulence is computationally very demanding due to the presence of whistler waves.